GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>
 [**Activate Cloud Shell**][spotlight-open-devshell] button in the navigation bar in the upper-right corner of the console.

-## Install Cloud Dataflow samples on Cloud Shell
+## Install Cloud Dataflow samples

 Dataflow runs jobs written using the Apache Beam SDK.
 To submit jobs to the Dataflow service using Java, your development environment requires Java, the Google Cloud SDK, the Apache Beam SDK for Java, and Apache Maven for managing SDK dependencies.
-This tutorial uses a Cloud Shell that has Java, the Google Cloud SDK, and Maven already installed.
+This tutorial uses a Cloud Shell environment that has Java, the Google Cloud SDK, and Maven installed.

 Alternatively, you can do this tutorial [on your local machine][dataflow-java-tutorial].